chuanwuliu/data-parser/README.md

 Data parser to parse the fixed width file.
 The codebase includes three major parts:
  1. `dataparser.py` defines the main parser class
  2. `generator.py` defines the methods that are used to generate the example fixed width files
- 3. `testcases.py` includes all the test cases and test data are included in the directory `tests`
+ 3. `testcases.py` includes all the test cases.
+Test data are included in the directory `tests`

 ## Run the Code
    ### Prerequisites: